GaloisInc/FAW/docs/tutorial-distribution.md

 }
 ```

 In the next few sections we will describe relevant portions of the configuration.
+For
+detailed comments on what each section/field in the configuration means, please take
+a look at the [configuration file](/pdf/config.json5) for the PDF distribution .

 ## Build Subsection